prometheus-protocol/prometheus-protocol/packages/canisters/auth_server/README.md

 # Prometheus Auth Server

-This README is for the `auth-server` canister, the on-chain OAuth 2.1 provider for the Prometheus Protocol ecosystem.
+This README is for the `auth_server` canister, the on-chain OAuth 2.1 provider for the Prometheus Protocol ecosystem.
 It is located within the main [`prometheus-protocol`](https://github.com/prometheus-protocol/prometheus-protocol) monorepo.

 <img width="1536" alt="Prometheus Protocol Banner" src="../../../images/banner-professional.png" />